Flex-Falk/Flex-Falk/README.md

 ### 👨🏻‍💻 Bio

 Hello there!

-I am currently studying Computer Science at the Leibniz University of Hannover in my Master's program with a special focus on Human-Centered Computing.
-Here I share my projects, either university or personal.
+I recently completed my Master's in Computer Science at Leibniz University Hannover, specializing in Human-Centered Computing.
+Soon, I’ll be starting my PhD in Human-Computer Interaction, continuing my research in immersive systems and user-centered design.

-I started coding at the beginning of my bachelor studies in 2019.
-Since then, I have been learning different programming languages and participating in different projects.
-Recently, I started focusing on topics related to human-computer interaction, such as app development, physical computing with microcontrollers, web development and usability engineering.
+Here, I share both university and personal projects—ranging from web and app development to physical computing and AR interfaces.

 This is btw a GIF of me working on a project: